Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_revenger_radar_timer                    15      // The amount of time between radar pings for the revenger's lover's killer ttt_revenger_damage_bonus                   0       // Extra damage that the revenger deals to their lover's killer (e.g. 0.5 = 50% extra damage) ttt_revenger_drain_health_to                -1      // The amount of health to drain the revenger down to after their lover has died.
 Setting to 0 will kill them.
-Set to -1 to disable
+Set to -1 to disable ttt_revenger_drain_health_rate              3       // How often, in seconds, health will be drained from a revenger whose lover has died

 // Deputy
 ttt_deputy_damage_penalty                   0       // Damage penalty that the deputy has before being promoted (e.g. 0.5 = 50% less damage)